OpenSquad/MiniCompilateur/README.md

-this is a project for the module : Compilation 3rd year, ISIL L3 ,USTHB
+this is a project for the course 'Compilation' of 3rd grade,field ISIL ,university of USTHB